Exotic to standard bottomonium transitions

 In the case of the LO transitions we have computed the widths for transitions with $\pi^0$, $\eta$, $\eta'$ in the final state.
 The gluonic production matrix elements are obtained employing the $U(1)_A$ anomaly and the mixing scheme from Ref.~\cite{Kroll:2005sd}.
 The values of the transition widths can be found in Eqs.~\eqref{s2:t1}-\eqref{s2:t8}.
 Our estimate for the uncertainties of these widths are large and dominated by the multipole expansion corrections.
 The gluonic matrix elements have small uncertainties except for $\pi^0$ production due to this matrix element being proportional to the difference of the $u$ and $d$ quark masses.

-For the NLO transitions we consider the light quark final states $\pi^+\pi^-$ and $K^+K^-$.
+For the NLO transitions we consider the light-quark final states $\pi^+\pi^-$ and $K^+K^-$.
 The corresponding production matrix elements are obtained through a dispersive representation similar to the one in Refs.~\cite{Donoghue:1990xh,Moussallam:1999aq,Celis:2013xja}.
-This consist of two coupled Muskhelishvili-Omn\`es integral equations for the $\pi^+\pi^-$ and $K^+K^-$ channels.
-The $T$- matrix inputs are taken from Refs.~\cite{GarciaMartin:2011cn,Pelaez:2018qny}, which as a whole provide accurate results up to $\sqrt{s}=1.42$~GeV, with $s$ the sum of the momenta of $\pi^+\pi^-$ or $K^+K^-$.
+This consists of two coupled Muskhelishvili-Omn\`es integral equations for the $\pi^+\pi^-$ and $K^+K^-$ channels.
+The $T$-matrix inputs are taken from Refs.~\cite{GarciaMartin:2011cn,Pelaez:2018qny}, which as a whole provide accurate results up to $\sqrt{s}=1.42$~GeV, with $s$ the squared sum of the momenta of $\pi^+\pi^-$ or $K^+K^-$.
 The numerical solution of the integral equations is obtained using the techniques of Refs.~\cite{Moussallam:1999aq,Descotes-Genon:2000pfd}.
-Since the gluonic operator contains both an $S$ and $D$ wave pieces we have solved the coupled Muskhelishvili-Omn\`es equations for both waves.
-For the $S$ wave case we reproduce the results in the literature.
+Since the gluonic operator contains both an $S$- and $D$-wave pieces we have solved the coupled Muskhelishvili-Omn\`es equations for both waves.
+For the $S$- wave case we reproduce the results in the literature.
 The results for the $D$ wave are presented here for the first time.